sduffy826/SparkiUsingClasses/readme.md

 ## LightsClass
-**Provides attributes and routines related to the light sensors** Note it's common to call 'sampleWorldLights()' then turn the lights on (or move) and call 'calculateDeltaPcts()' which will calculate the deltas.
+**Provides attributes and routines related to the light sensors** Note it's common to call 'sampleWorldLights()' then turn the lights on (or move) and call 'calculateWorldDeltaPcts()' which will calculate the deltas.
 You can then use a method like 'getAngleWithHighestLightDelta(const int &angle2IgnoreStart, const int &angle2IgnoreEnd)' to find the angle with brighest light (read more below).
 ```
 // struct for light attributes... since we only have values from 0-1000 we use 10 bits... the flag1/flag2 are for future and to make the size of this align on the proper boundary.
 struct LightAttributes {